whoami7o/Steady-State_Productivity_Equations_for_a_Multiple-Wells_System_in_Sector_Fault_Reservoirs/README.md

 # Steady-State Productivity Equations for a Multiple-Wells System in Sector Fault Reservoirs
-This module created for use of findings presented in the following SPE article published by *"Jing Lu, Shawket Ghedan, and Tao Zhu, The Petroleum Institute; and Anh Dinh, Schlumberger; and Djebbar Tiab, University of Oklahoma"*.
+This module was created for use of findings presented in the following SPE article published by *"Jing Lu, Shawket Ghedan, and Tao Zhu, The Petroleum Institute; and Anh Dinh, Schlumberger; and Djebbar Tiab, University of Oklahoma"*.
 For questions regarding to equations, their implementation or calc. procedure or more detailed information please refer to the article (it can be found in repository).
 ## Function library
 - **ssp_eq_mws_sfr.py**